specify/webportal-installer/README.md

 2. Use the Specify Data Export tool to create a Web Portal export zip file (see the Specify 6 Data Export documentation) for each collection to be hosted in the portal.
+During the initial Web Portal 2.0 setup use an export file for a single collection.
+If aggregated collections are desired replace the single collection with the aggregated collections.
 3. Copy the zip files into the `specify_exports` directory in this directory.
 The copied files should be given names that are suitable for use in URLs; so no spaces, capital letters, slashes or